 Your 401k is subject to a 20% withholding tax when you cash in.

-IRA distributions aren’t subject to taxation at the time of distribution.
+IRA distributions, however, aren’t subject to taxation at the time of distribution.

 That means you have a head start against the pirates.

-This is the easiest switch in the world dummies.
+This is the easiest switch in the world.
 Dump your 401k into an IRA.
 Say it with me now: 401k into an IRA…or…you’ll be giving money away.

 You may not think twenty percent is a big deal, but with a little creativity, twenty percent is going to add up all of life’s delicious retirement sprinkles.
 There’s nothing wrong with retiring on the beach.
 My buddy John just did.
-He took five hundred k from his 401k and he went got himself a fine little spot with plenty of sun and plenty of surf.
+He took $500,000 from his 401k and he went got himself a fine little spot with plenty of sun and plenty of surf.

-My buddy Randy on the other hand, he talked to me first.
-So, when he pulled his half a million bucks outta his IRA, we figured out how to get him a beach house like John.
+My buddy Sam, on the other hand, talked to me first.
+So, when he pulled his half a million bucks out of his IRA, we figured out how to get him a beach house like John.
 We also figured out how to put a little boat at the end of the pier for him.
-John loves to fish so we invested a little in a fishing business too.
-John doesn’t care if the fishing business makes any money, but he got to keep enough money to buy a boat and make it a business expense.
-He also got to retire with a nice expensive cigar in his hand.
-John only gets a nice smoke when Randy is feeling generous.
+Sam loves to fish so we invested a little in a fishing business too.
+Sam doesn’t care if the fishing business makes any money, but he got to keep enough money to buy a boat and make it a business expense.
+He also got to retire with a nice expensive Dunhill cigar in his hand.
+John only gets a nice smoke when Sam is feeling generous.